 |Molly Suds Natural Laundry Powder||120 loads|

 |Christina Moss Naturals Moisturizer||1.5 oz.|

 Everything we discuss here is about education.
 Do we expect most people to know all there is to know about SLS and SLSA?
 Or even Disodium Laureth Sulfosuccinate, another substitute for SLS?
 No. What we hope for is that consumers will read the labels, get familiar with certain ingredients, and become educated on the risks and marketing ploys of manufacturers.

 You may notice that the labels don’t represent the percentage of each ingredients used, but manufacturers are required to list the ingredients, high to low, as far as a percentage used in their product.
 This means if water is the first ingredient on the label then water is the highest percentage ingredient used in the product.

-SLS-Free products may cost a little more, but the long term health benefits is well worth the small investment in SLS-Free products.
+SLS and SLSA free products may cost a little more, but the long term health benefits is well worth the small investment in natural products.